ziyaetuk/GCP-Project/README.md

-Google Africa Developer Scholarship Phase II
+# Google Africa Developer Scholarship Phase II

-Google Cloud Practice Project
+## Google Cloud Practice Project

-Description
+### Description

-The list of projects reports in the repo is in response to the Google Cloud challenge based on labs on Qwiklabs provided by Pluralsight.
+    List of Labs completed and corresponding module from on Qwiklabs.

-The challenge(s)
+### The Task(s)

     The Cloud challenge is divided in two parts:

-Complete of 10-15 selected hands-on labs on Qwiklabs and submitting proof of such per screenshot based on the email received.
+    -   Complete of 10-15 selected hands-on labs on Qwiklabs and submitting proof of such per screenshot based on the email received.

-“Translation” of 2-3 selected labs from Console instructions to 100% command line instructions.
+    -   “Translation” of 2-3 selected labs from Console instructions to 100% command line instructions.

-Choosen Cloud Challanges:
+## Qwicklab Task:

-Course: Google Cloud Platform Fundamentals - Core Infrastructure
+### Course: Google Cloud Platform Fundamentals - Core Infrastructure

 1. Module: Getting Started with Google Cloud Platform GCP Fundamentals: Getting Started with Cloud Marketplace